 Don’t worry, Broiled Tilapia Parmesan is one of the “minimal effort” meals.
 Of course, just the fish by itself is not a lot, so we usually make it with a vegetable like Roasted Asparagus or I make Cheddar Biscuits to go with the fish.
 After all, the cheddar biscuits are a copycat from a seafood restaurant, so they are an obvious choice with our fish meals.

 Another aspect of this meal that I love is the ingredients.
-It’s made with things that I can find in my pantry and refrigerator on any given day.
 They are staple foods for us, so I never let them run out.
-Bonus: the cheddar biscuits are also made from staple foods.
 So, as I said, this is a quick, easy go-to meal for us when we need it aka when we forget to take something out or plan a meal.

 As the name implies, broiled tilapia parmesan is cooked under the broiler.
 Take your fish out to thaw for a few minutes and preheat the broiler on low.
 Line a baking sheet with foil or a silicone mat (for easier cleanup) and lay the tilapia fillets out so they aren’t touching or overlapping.

 Broil the fish for about 5-6 minutes to cook on one side.
 Then flip the fish and broil it on the other side for another 5-6 minutes.
 You want to make sure the fish is cooked through.
-If it is still pink, then broil it for another few minutes until it is done.
+If it is still pink then broil it for another few minutes.

 Take the fish out of the oven and coat each piece with the parmesan mixture.
 Broil the fish again for another couple of minutes, until the cheese has melted.